darkrenaissance/darkfi/doc/tutorial.md

 ## Install

 We will now install the project.
-This will install the binaries on your device in `/usr/local`, so you can run darkfi from the command-line directly.
-It will also create a new directory for config files at `$HOME/.config/darkfi`.
+This will install the binaries and configurations in the configured namespace (`/usr/local` by default).
+The configurations are installed as TOML files in `/usr/local/share/doc/darkfi`.
+They have to be copied in your user's `$HOME/.config/darkfi` directory.

 Feel free to review the installed config files, but you don't need to change anything to run the testnet.
 The defaults will work fine.

 ```
 $ sudo make install
+$ mkdir -p ~/.config/darkfi
+$ cp -f /usr/local/share/doc/darkfi/*.toml ~/.config/darkfi
 ```

 ## Run